everthx/datos_masivos/README.md

-README file from Master Branch
+README file from development Branch